 What to know before you pitch:

 - Rooted in Rights respects that language choice and identity are deeply personal, and will not edit how you refer to yourself, though we may alert readers to certain language use.

-- We will review and consider all pitches, but cannot guarantee publication.
+- We will review and consider all submissions, but we cannot guarantee publication.

 - If your pitch is accepted, in order to ensure publication, you must submit a complete draft and work with the editor on any requested revisions.

-Please send all pitches using the form below.
-If you have any questions or if the submission form is inaccessible to you, please contact our Editor in Chief, Emily Ladau, at [email protected]
+Please send all pitches and spec drafts using the form below.
+If you have any questions or if the submission form is inaccessible to you, please contact us at [email protected].

 Please note that email addresses may be added to our communications list to keep you updated!